minetest/contentdb/app/flatpages/policy_and_guidance.md

 Also see the [help page on tags](/help/package_tags/).

-## 2. Accepted Content and State of Completion
+## 2. Accepted Content

+### 2.1.
+Acceptable Content

+Sexually-orientated content is not permitted.

+Mature content, including that relating to drugs, excessive gore, violence, or horror, is not currently permitted - but will be in the future.

 The submission of malware is strictly prohibited.
 This includes software which does not do as it advertises, for example if it posts telemetry without stating clearly that it does in the package meta.

+### 2.2.
+State of Completion

 ContentDB should only currently contain playable content - content which is sufficiently complete to be useful to end users.
-It's fine to add stuff which is still a work in progress (WIP) as long as it adds sufficient value - Mineclone 2 is a good example of a WIP package which may break between releases but still has value.
+It's fine to add stuff which is still a work in progress (WIP) as long as it adds sufficient value - MineClone 2 is a good example of a WIP package which may break between releases but still has value.
 Note that this doesn't mean that you should add a thing you started working on yesterday, it's worth adding all the basic stuff to make your package useful.